ibuttimer/TeamPicker/README.md

 * Click the `Select file` button, then browse to and select the [managers.json](test/postman/managers.json) file.
 * Click the `Run Udacity FSWD TeamPicker` button, to run the requests.
 * All the folder requests will run 3 times, once for each manager.
-> **Note:** The requests should be run in the listed order.
+> The requests should be run in the listed order.
 Failure to do so will result in incorrect user setup.

 ##### Setup players
 Follow the same procedure as for [Setup managers](#setup-managers), except for using the `player setup` folder from the collection,